-The school is blessed in having very supportive parish priests, Father Michael Coughlan as Assistant Priest and Father Nick Kern as Parish Priest.
-Father Michael is in school regularly helping our children to experience what it means to belong to, or take part in the worshipping community of the Church.
+The school is blessed in having very supportive parish priests, Father Owen Gallagher as Assistant Priest and Father Nick Kern as Parish Priest.
+Father Owen is in school regularly helping our children to experience what it means to belong to, or take part in the worshipping community of the Church.
 The children are fortunate to be able to experience the richness of the liturgical life of the church in many ways throughout the year such as the Stations of the Cross during Lent, the celebration of the sacrament of Reconciliation, weekly masses and a joyful Carol Service at Christmas.

 It is thus our aim at Sacred Heart to provide our children with opportunities to experience a variety of forms of prayer that help each individual in the school community to foster their own relationship with God.